Go-Get-'Em, Haines

 Go-Get-'Em, Haines is a 1936 American mystery film directed by Sam Newfield.
 It was William Boyd's last non-Hopalong Cassidy role.

 Plot

-Ace reporter Steve Haines is on the trail of Edward Baldwin, the former head of a public utilities company that has bankrupted and defrauded its investors out of their life savings.
-Haines trails Baldwin to an ocean liner where he is planning to flee to Europe.
+Ace reporter Steve Haines is on the trail of John Graham, the former head of a public utilities company that has bankrupted and defrauded its investors out of their life savings.
+Haines trails Graham to an ocean liner where he is planning to flee to Europe.
 During the voyage Haines is impressed by the company on the ship, including a famous actor and his singing daughter and a gangster.
-Haines organises a pantomime melodrama to entertain the passengers using his new acquaintances and convinces Baldwin to take a role playing a man who is murdered.
+Haines organises a pantomime melodrama to entertain the passengers using his new acquaintances and convinces Graham to take a role playing a man who is murdered.
 Prior to going on the stage the fake revolver is replaced with a real one.